Saturday, April 1, 2017

 Accreditation & Credit Designation

 The University of Michigan Medical School is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.
 The University of Michigan Medical School designates this live activity for a maximum of 4.75 AMA PRA Category 1 Credits™.
-Physicians should claim only the credit commensurate with the extent of their participation
+Physicians should claim only the credit commensurate with the extent of their participation in the activity.